 After successfully brewing Nettle Beer and many other drinks that were popular with our community, we were invited to become the botanical brewery for Silo – the award winning zero-waste restaurant in Brighton.
 Brewing for Silo for a year we created hundreds of different fermented drinks and and taught ourselves the art and science of botanical brewing, from juicing to beer making and made-wine to kvass.

 We witnessed fruiting hedgerow plants, that many of us could not recognise today, like Sea-buckthorn, establish a forest over an old concreted urban carpark and because we new it was a prized ingredient for restaurants - harvested over £200 worth of juice from the wild berries.
-This gave weight to our idea of establishing as a brewery that invests in forest gardens and foraging culture as a means to create better livelihoods and more local supply chains.
-Th
+This fuelled our idea of establishing as a brewery that invests in forest gardens and foraging culture as a means to create better livelihoods and more local supply chains.

 We had the idea of creating Drink Forest gardens and our early tagline became: